 Also think that on a mobile-optimized website, the paragraphs become longer blocks, so perhaps you should also have a different copy, bearing in mind that your website will be positioned differently on mobile than on desktop.

-Many design professionals can help you create a website with a mobile version, with a good loading speed and an attractive design that enables you to win over your potential clients.
+Many design professionals can help you create a simple website with a mobile version, with a good loading speed and an attractive design that enables you to win over your potential clients.